If you don’t have a dedicated website for your startup or small business, you’re in danger to fall further behind your competition.

 Consider the impression you want to make and the message that you want to communicate to your customers and potential customers.

-Consider too that your visitors might be visiting from laptops and mobile phones, so try to avoid designing pages for a large monitor size or pages that use more complex features such as flash animation (you should NOT be using flash in 2016) or complex navigation.
+Consider too that your visitors might be visiting from laptops and mobile phones, so try to avoid designing pages for a large monitor size or pages that use complex features or complex navigation.

 Tip: You can implement modern design trends to make your site look current.
 For example, flat design has become popular.
 If you’ve used iOS 7 and later versions of iOS on an iPhone or iPad, or Windows 8, you’ve seen flat design first-hand.
 Flat design eliminates gradients and shadowing, making images and fonts smaller and easier to read.
 Other 2016 design trends include simple animations (including cinemagraphs – live animated images/video), bigger images, illustrations, more scrolling, and bigger fonts.
 For even more about 2016 design trends, I recommend you read Top web design trends for 2016.